lbybee/lbybee.github.io/_pages/about.md

 I am a 5th year PhD candidate in financial economics at the Yale School of Management.
 Much of my work leverages machine learning and natural language processing to address key questions in economics and finance.
 My current focus is on developing measures of beliefs with applications to asset pricing and behavioral economics.

-Before Yale, I was a researcher at Booth, received a master's degree in statistics from the University of Michigan, and completed my undergraduate degree in economics at the University of Chicago.
+before Yale, I was a researcher at Booth, received a master's degree in statistics from the University of Michigan, and completed my undergraduate degree in economics at the University of Chicago.

 Education
 =========